building5/sails-hook-bunyan/README.md

 it will instead log to the named file.
 If both `filePath` and `bunyan.streams` are specified, the file stream is appended to the list of given streams.

+For `rotationSignal`, it's recommended to use `SIGHUP`. `SIGUSR1` is reserved by Node, and will start the debugger. `SIGUSR2` is reserved by Sails, and will lower the sails app.

 ## Request Logger

 `sails-bunyan` also provides a middleware function that can inject a Bunyan